About Motorsport Australia Media Accreditation

 Should you have any queries regarding media accreditation, please contact the Motorsport Australia Media department via [email protected] or on 1300 883 959.

-Media accreditation applications, renewals and upgrades for the 2020 season are now open and will remain open throughout the 2020 season, with applications to be completed on a month-to-month basis.
+Media accreditation applications, renewals and upgrades for the 2021/22 season are now open with the current 2020 credentials expiring on 31 March 2021.

 WHY MOTORSPORT AUSTRALIA MEDIA ACCREDITATION?